Disney's Beauty & the Beast Started this Love Affair

 Belle remains a heroine to admire.
 The live-action Beauty and the Beast adaptation released in 2017 proved that true.
 I'm glad Belle signaled a turn in our expectations of strong fairytale princesses who can be role models for young folk.

-I'm looking forward to the live action special on ABC December 2022 to celebrate the 30th anniversary of the original Disney Beauty and the Beast.
+I also enjoyed the live action special on ABC released December 2022 to celebrate the 30th anniversary of the original Disney Beauty and the Beast.

 Don't we all want adventure?